Director Kari Skogland Advice on Film Industry Careers

 Liberty Stands Still, released in 2002, is Skogland’s first film where she both wrote and directed.
 The movie was a budget challenge, and she created a unique way of telling a story about gun control and violence starring Linda Fiorentino, Wesley Snipes, and Oliver Platt.

-Skogland when on question our need them.
-“Why do we need them as a cultural statement?
-Aren’t we simply arming ourselves against each other?
-The second amendment arguments are spoon-fed by the multi-million dollar industries that skew the spirit and intent of it.”
+Skogland commented on the issue of guns in general.
+"Why do we need them as a cultural statement?
+Aren't we simply arming ourselves against each other?
+The second amendment arguments are spoon-fed by the multi-million dollar industries that skew the spirit and intent of it."

 Financing the Movie